 This article was published in the Lynden Tribune.

-In the ever-evolving landscape of long-term care, the role of nonprofit skilled nursing centers like Christian Health Care Center in Lynden has become increasingly vital.
+In the ever-evolving landscape of long-term care, the role of nonprofit skilled healthcare centers like Christian Health Care Center in Lynden has become increasingly vital.
 CHCC, a locally managed nonprofit facility, stands out as a beacon of compassionate care in a state where such institutions are becoming a rarity.

 Only 20% of Washington state’s nursing homes operate as nonprofits, and CHCC is among this select group.
 This distinction underscores the center’s commitment to prioritizing patient care over profit.